Common HOA Violations in Palm Beach County (and How to Fix Them)

 4. Fence Damage and Unapproved Fences

 Sun, storms, and humidity wear down fences fast.
-Common citations involve missing or warped boards, mildew, leaning sections, or fences whose height, material, or color don't match community standards.
-Fix it by repairing or cleaning the existing fence to spec — and if you're replacing it, get ARC approval for the new design first.
+Common citations involve missing or warped boards, rust, mildew, leaning sections, or fences whose height, material, or color don't match community standards.
+Fix it by repairing or cleaning the existing fence to spec — most repairs take 1–5 days — and if you're replacing it rather than repairing it, get ARC approval for the new design before you build, not after.
+Our full fence violation guide breaks down the fix for each specific type of damage, including what to do if a named storm caused it.

 5. Visible Trash Cans and Bins

 Bin-visibility rules are common across Palm Beach County HOAs.
-Cans must usually be stored out of street view except on collection day.
+Cans must usually be stored out of street view except within a specific window around collection day — commonly the evening before pickup through the evening of pickup, though the exact hours vary by community and appear in your rules & regulations.
 The fix is simple and cheap: move bins to the garage, side yard, or behind approved screening, and put them out only within the permitted window.
+Repeat trash-can citations are one of the few violations where the fix costs nothing but a reminder on your phone.
+Our full trash can violation guidecovers what to do if your garage genuinely doesn’t have room to store bins out of sight.

 6. Dead or Overgrown Landscaping